HEREDITARY HAIR LOSS

 INTACT SCALP & HAIR PRIMER: The first and only, dermatologist-developed and clinically-proven product to retain and protect hair by reducing excessive shedding up to 77% during washing, brushing & styling.

 Why is INTACT beneficial to women who may have FPHL?
-In clinical studies of women with FPHL, 60% reported excessive shedding on hair washing days – thereby making INTACT a vital tool to help reduce hair loss when hair is most vulnerable.
+In clinical studies of women with genetic hair loss, 60% reported excessive shedding on hair washing days – thereby making INTACT a powerful female pattern hair loss treatment to help reduce genetic hair loss in women.

 What's Even Better?
 INTACT gives hair volume, body & shine without build-up or the need for additional styling products while helping to extend style longevity.
 For hair that is thinning, the reduction in styling aids can help maintain a healthier scalp environment.